Hammarberg/c2/README.md

         bpl loop
 ```
 ### Local labels
 A label can be local under its parent label namespace when prefixed with a dot.
-This greatly reduses the risk of label name conflicts.
+This greatly reduces the risk of label name conflicts.

 Syntax: `.<name>:`